 There have been essentially two polar opposite reactions to Shin’s revision in the media.
 If one digs through Internet articles, one can find Marxist media that claim the revisions prove the falsity of Shin’s story and that COI findings should be dismissed (i.e. Beacham 2015).
 But the vast majority of salient Western media emphasizes the trauma Shin suffered.
 It is true that victims of severe trauma inevitably provide inconsistent accounts; as Žižek (2012a: 25) put it, if a Holocaust survivor were to “offer a clear narrative of his camp experience [he] would thereby disqualify himself.”
 But Shin kept his story remarkably straight since his 2005 defection, only changing it in interviews with Harden in 2012 and then when the video of his father appeared in 2014-15.
 Accepting the logic of trauma makes his testimony not only empirically unfalsifiable, but also not even critique-able for internal contradictions or inconsistencies with other defectors.
 Michael Kirby completely dismisses the notion that the revisions affect COI findings, claiming it invalidates only “one page” of the report; he has also accused Western news services who publicized Shin’s revisions of being “unwitting all[ies] of North Korea’s propaganda” (South China Morning Post 2015; Kirby 2015).

 Both positions should be rejected.
-This author is convinced that Shin was probably born to a town that is tightly controlled and highly repressive for political reasons that had nothing to do with his actions.
+I am convinced that Shin was born to a town that is tightly controlled and highly repressive for political reasons that had nothing to do with his actions.
 He has endured severe trauma, although we cannot be sure exactly what happened or why.
 In fact, the DPRK has implicitly admitted that he was made to work in dangerous mining operations, likely as a child.
 What the two revisions (2012 and 2015) most likely indicate is the influence of the human rights field on his testimony (described in Chapter One), and his own anti-DPRK beliefs, that provide incentives to exaggerate or invent extraordinary-negative elements – such as permanent lifetime incarceration, the brutal torture of a 14 year old child and amputation of a child’s finger for dropping a sewing needle.
 Trauma does not explain why the mental shield Shin manufactured was composed of these profoundly extraordinary-negative fictions.

 Shin, Harden, COI participants and the human rights field in general all have obvious reasons to uphold the extraordinary nature of Shin’s story, as everyone recognizes the severe implications of the most famous defector being discredited.
 The critical analyst must consider the likelihood that Shin’s new narrative reflects not only his desire to ‘come clean’ and tell the full truth, but also to reconcile his old narrative with the 2014-15 revelations that began with the video of his father.
 Conditions in Camp 18 are less severe than Camp 14 and relatively well-documented due to its practice of releasing many prisoners.
 He arguably had to have spent significant time as an adult in Camp 14 for the events of Harden’s book and his political prisoner estimate of ‘over 50,000’ to be plausible.
 How these factors influenced his revision is not knowable.
 Shin has, at each stage of his narrative (2006, 2012, 2015), determinately claimed that he is telling the whole truth, yet as Harden put it in the Foreword (2015), “It seems prudent to expect more revisions.”
 This in-itself does not discredit COI findings, nor is it irrelevant to them: it is symptomatic of the incentives of the human rights field and the resulting hyperreal character of COI findings and generalizations.